GLP Specific Questions

 Can I appeal my strike or picket pay?

 Members have the right to appeal to the PEA Executive regarding their strike and picket pay eligibility.
 Members should submit any appeals to mjoly@pea.org.
-If there are still questions unanswered about eligibility, feel free to go to the PEA website and look up the PEA Job Action Manual or contact the PEA Office.
+If there are still questions unanswered about eligibility, look at the PEA website, look at the PEA Job Action Manual or contact the PEA Office.

 Which days am I eligible to receive strike or picket pay for?